What is Volatility?

 Volatility of a security or an index means the magnitude of changes in its value (price) over time.
 In more scientific terms, it can be called ‘dispersion’.
 High volatility usually indicates higher potential returns because investors can make more money with each deal but, at the same time, it implies higher risks because the direction of future price changes is unknown.

 Table of Contents

-Volatility shows how ‘uncertain’ a particular stock (index, or other security) is and, if its price changes by a lot, this stock has a high volatility.
-Let's imagine an asset that fluctuates in price in the interval of +-5% per day which makes it quite volatile.
+Volatility shows how ‘uncertain’ a particular stock (index, or other security) is.
+If its price changes by a lot, this stock has a high volatility.
+Let’s imagine an asset that fluctuates in price in the interval of +-5% per day which makes it quite volatile.

 To understand what volatility is, you can imagine a person with an unstable mood, maybe you even have one or two friends like that.
-One day, he is super cheerful, active and productive and another day this person is in a deep depression and he can't do anything.
+One day, he is super cheerful, active and productive, but on the next day this person is in a deep depression and he can’t do anything.
 His Bipolar mood can be called ‘volatile’.
-Imagine that you are working with this person and you have to finish an important project very soon.
-In this case, your friend might do the job quickly and efficiently if you are lucky and if he is in a good mood so, as we said before, it is a case of high risks / high returns.
-In a more casual case, you wouldn't want to work with such an unstable person but those people can manage critical situations efficiently if they are in a good mood.
+Imagine that you are working with this person and you have to finish an important project soon.
+In this case, your friend might do the job quickly and efficiently if you are lucky and if he is in a good mood, but at the same time there is a chance that it will take him ages to do the same job properly.
+So, as we said before, it’s a case of high risks / high returns.
+In a more casual case, you wouldn’t want to work with such an unstable person but those people can manage critical situations efficiently if they are in a good mood.

 Financial market volatility is kind of the same thing: volatile securities are riskier but they offer a lot of opportunities to make money.
 Investors with a conservative investment strategy would avoid those volatile securities and would opt for something more stable.